process-engine/consumer_api_meta/README.md

 ### Debugging Dependencies
 You can set breakpoint in dependent modules before you start a debugging session.

-To do that, you have to open the class where you want to set premature breakpoints over the *node_modules* directory.
+To do that, you have to open the module in question through the `node-modules` folder.

-For example, you are currently working on integration tests and want to set breakpoints in the `NodeInstance` class of the `process-engine` dependency.
+For example if you want to debug the `node_instance.ts` file in the `process-engine` module, you would use the following path:

-The path of the `node_instance.ts` file you want to open should therefor look like this:
 ```
 process-engine-meta/_integration_tests/node-modules/@process-engine/src/node_instance.ts
 ```